-The School may disclose personal information, possibly including sensitive information, held about an individual to:
+The School may disclose personal information, possibly including sensitive information, held about an individual for educational, legal, administrative, marketing and support purposes.
+This may include to:

 - (a) another school

 - (b) government departments

 - (c) medical practitioners

+- (d) assessment and educational authorities

-- (d) people providing services to the School, including specialist visiting teachers and sports coaches
+- (e) people providing services to the School, including specialist visiting teachers and sports coaches

-- (e) recipients of school publications, like newsletters and magazines
+- (f) recipients of school publications, like newsletters and magazines

-- (f) parents
+- (g) parents or guardians

+- (h) anyone to whom the School is authorised to disclose information

-- (g) anyone to whom you authorise the School to disclose information.
+- anyone to whom the School is required or authorised to disclose the information to by law, including child protection laws.

-- 8 Disclosure of information overseas
+8 Disclosure of information overseas

-The school may disclose personal information about an individual to overseas recipients, for instance, to facilitate a school exchange.
+The School may disclose personal information about an individual to overseas recipients, for instance, to facilitate a school exchange.
 However, the School will not send personal information about an individual outside Australia without: